opulo-inc/lumenpnp/README.md

 The motherboard communicates with the feeders over RS-485.
 After the feeder receieves a command from the motherboard, it sends a confirmation or error message back.
 This is then sent back to OpenPnP.
 Situations where the feeder would send an error message back would be a tape runout or jam.

+## Documentation
+Documentation is currently hosted [here](https://docs.index-machines.com/docs/), it's still a work in progress with some preliminary build instructions and contributions are welcome.

 ## Contributing
 If you would like to contribute to the project, awesome!
 Check out the [contributing page](CONTRIBUTING.md) to get started.